Menu

 • Paint Inspection and Quality Control: 100-150 foot candles

-For booths with 10-12 foot ceilings, we typically recommend fixtures with 90-120 degree beam angles to achieve uniform coverage.
-Higher ceilings benefit from narrower 60-90 degree beams to concentrate light at work surface level.
+For 10-12 foot ceilings, we recommend fixtures with 90-120 degree beam angles for uniform coverage.
+Higher ceilings benefit from narrower 60-90 degree beams to focus light at the work surface.
+Booth length determines fixture spacing.

 What is the Best Way to Choose the Right LED Paint Booth Lighting?